 By Bruce Richardson

-What could be more refreshing on a hot summer day than an icy-cold glass of tea?
+What could be more refreshing on a hot summer day than a glass of icy-cold tea?
 That’s why June was chosen as the official month to celebrate America’s longtime love affair with the beverage.
 Our country’s passion for cold tea, something our British friends don’t understand, can be traced back nearly two centuries.

 One of the most reported iced-tea stories came from the 1904 St. Louis World’s Fair when Richard Blechynden, director of the East India pavilion, became frustrated as he tried to offer samples of hot tea under the simmering Missouri sun.
 In an attempt to boost consumption, he circulated and chilled the tea through a series of lead pipes immersed in ice.
 The resulting cool, refreshing beverage was a hit with fairgoers, and the iced drink became popular throughout the United States.